 The sun being darkened and the moon turning to blood is mentioned in Revelations, also.
 In the patriarch Joseph’s dream in Genesis, the sun stood for Jacob and the moon for either Leigh or Rachael.
 Symbolically, this meant all of Israel.
 The entire nation was darkened and slaughtered at the time of the Roman conquest, just forty years after the falling of the Holy Ghost.
 AD70 was the “Great and Notable Day of the Lord;” it was the “Great Day Of Judgment” for the nation Israel.

-After Cornelius was saved in Acts 10, “whosoever shall call on the name of the Lord shall be saved.”
-The persecutions of the Christians and the destruction of Jerusalem caused the carrying of the gospel into the entire known world; the entire Roman Empire.
+However, the persecutions of the Christians by the Jews and then the Romans, and the destruction of Jerusalem by Titus' army caused the carrying of The Gospel into the entire known world; the entire Roman Empire.